-In the sections that follow, the "therapeutic or mental health" work is separate from the "social" work.
-In practice, they are often intertwined.
-Thus, while MTB operates from a dynamic, reflective perspective, it may be a long time before mothers are able to work dynamically, to discuss their trauma histories, or reflect on their experience.
-They may have to learn from our consistent presence, and our ability to be helpful with providing concrete support before we can be trusted with the "deeper work."
-The social worker's ability to think reflectively will allow for the mother's reflective abilities to emerge.
+In the sections that follow, we have divided the "therapeutic or mental health" work from the "social" work.
+In practice, however, they are often intertwined.
+Thus, for example, while MTB operates from a dynamic, reflective perspective, it may be a long time before mothers are able to work dynamically, to discuss their trauma histories, or reflect on their experience.
+They may have to learn from our consistent presence, and our ability to be helpful with providing concrete support and resources that we can be trusted with the "deeper work."
+It is the social worker's ability to think reflectively regardless of the type of support she is providing that will allow for the mother's reflective abilities to emerge.
+For example, if the social worker has arranged a more suitable schedule of high school classes for a teenage Mom, only to find that she is still truant and missing classes, then she begins to wonder what might be keeping the mother away from school.
+Why can't the mother make use of these resources?
+It is important to reiterate (see also Chapter 3) that maintaining a dynamic, reflective focus can be difficult given the multiple challenges of mothers' lives.